microsoft/lisa/docs/write_test/write_case.md

     ...
 ```

-## Extensions in code
+## Extensions

-LISA wraps the shared logic in code in different kinds of extensions with the
-following components.
-When implementing test cases, you may want a new
+When implementing test cases, you may need to use some existing extensions, or
-component, and you are welcome to contribute to it.
-Read [concepts](concepts.md)
+you are welcome to create your own.
+This section focuses on how to use them in
-and [how write extensions](extension.md) for further knowledge.
-This section
-focuses on how to use them in the test code.
+the test code.

+Read
+- [concepts](concepts.md) to understand which extension does what and
+- [how to write extensions](extension.md) to develop new extensions

 ### Environment and node

-The environment and node variables are obtained from the method arguments `def
+The `environment` and `node` variables are obtained from the method arguments
-hello(self, node: Node, environment: Environment)`.
-If there are multiple nodes
+`def hello(self, node: Node, environment: Environment)`.
+If there are multiple
-in the environment, you can get them from `environment.nodes`.
-The node can run
+nodes in the environment, you can use `environment.nodes` to get them.
+The node
-any command, but it is recommended to implement the logic in the tool and obtain
+per se can run any command, but it is recommended to implement the logic in
-the tool through `node.tools[ToolName]`.
+`tools` and obtain the tool by `node.tools[ToolName]`.

 ### Tool

+As said, call `node.tools[ToolName]` to obtain the tool.
+When called, LISA will
-When calling `node.tools[ToolName]`, LISA will check if the tool is installed.
+first check if the tool is installed.
+If not, LISA will install it, and after
-If it is not, LISA will install it.
-After that, an instance of the tool will be
-returned.
-The instance is available until the node is recycled.
-Therefore, when
+that, an instance of the tool will be returned.
+The instance is available until
+the node is recycled, which means the same tool is already ready to use when
-`node.tools[ToolName]` is called again, it will not perform the installation
+`node.tools[ToolName]` is called again, as to avoid the redundant installation.
-again.

 ### Scripts

-The script is like the tool and needs to be uploaded to the node before use.
+The `script`, like the `tool`, needs to be uploaded to the node before use.
+In
-Before using the script, you need to define the following script builder.
+addition, you need to define the following script builder before using the
+script.

 ```python
 self._echo_script = CustomScriptBuilder(